tytydraco/yessleep/out/My_Wife_and_I_can_hear_ourselves_upstairs.md

 Claire joined me, her steps slow, almost reluctant.
 Her eyes widened in horror as she watched the screen.
 I looked back down at the laptop, only to realize that it had changed once again.
 I immediately recognized the fight- it was the most recent one before we’d left home.

-“Claire, would you listen to me?
+~”Claire, would you listen to me?
 It’s two weeks, you’ll live.
 It’ll be nice and quiet.”

 “Who says I even want nice and quiet?
 I want to get back to real life, Jason.
 I haven’t worked in months, and you planning these ‘surprise trips’ to try to patch things isn’t helping me find a job”

 “So what?
 I cancel the booking?
 I already paid the deposit Claire, we can’t get that money back.
 Or did you forget I’m also working a dead-end job?”

 “If you want to book that stupid anniversary trip, go right ahead.
-You just bulldoze ahead like what you want is the only thing that matters.”
+You just bulldoze ahead like what you want is the only thing that matters.”~

 I watched myself furrow my brow and then put my head in my hand.

-“Claire, I’m trying here.
+~“Claire, I’m trying here.
 I really am.
 But I can never get through to you, can I?
 First it was you passing on the job offer when we needed that money, then it was that thing with your ex-“

 “I TOLD you, nothing happened Jason.
 He just… he just stopped by for coffee, is all.”

 “Claire, I’m not stupid!
 You turned off the cameras but the audio was still recording, you idiot.”

-“Don’t you dare call me an idiot, after all I’ve done for you.”
+“Don’t you dare call me an idiot, after all I’ve done for you.”~

 I watched as Claire had stormed towards me, and our fight was about to escalate.
 She pounced at me, but I threw her off of me towards the kitchen.
 I watched her crack her head on the edge of the table and fall through it.